Town-of-Impostors/TownOfImpostors/README.md

 If you don't see this message or have any other issues, please take a look at the <a href="#troubleshooting">troubleshooting section</a>.

+**Version Mismatch Checker:**
+Starting from v1.8.1 onwards, there is now a version mismatch checker that'll make sure that all users in the lobby are using the same game version.
+If a red message appears on the top right stating **"Warning: Player Version Mismatch"**, then there's a potential that someone in the lobby is not using the correct version.

+Sometimes this warning message can appear when something strange occurs, even if all users in the lobby are using the same version.
+If you're 100% sure all users in the lobby are using the same mod version, simply have players rejoin the lobby.

 **Before raising an issue, please double check that you have accurately followed the installation instructions and you are not using any mod manager or other mods.**

 **Starting from v1.5.0 onwards, there is a new reset custom settings button in the lobby.
 Please use it if your settings are bugged.
 Settings can bug when you update from version to version, it's best practice to reset settings.**